 Rackspace Cloud Essentials - Rescue Mode on Linux Cloud Servers

-- Most services such as networking are disabled.
+Your system is read-only and you cannot make corrective changes.
+Most services such as networking are disabled.
 This would prevent you from copying your data to another server.

 You would have to access your server using the Console, which is slower than using a traditional SSH login.

 Rescue mode grants the root user full access to your non-bootable server’s filesystem.
 You can use it to modify problems in configuration files or to copy data from your Cloud Server to a remote location.
 Rescue Mode through the Cloud Control Panel is similar to booting into single-user mode with networking enabled.

-Getting your server into Rescue mode
+Put your server into rescue mode

-- The green bar to the left of the server name will turn yellow during the process of building into Rescue Mode and then red when the process has completed.
+NOTE: The green bar to the left of the server name will turn yellow during the process of building into Rescue Mode and then red when the process has completed.
 This may take several minutes.

-Troubleshooting your server in Rescue Mode
+Troubleshoot your server in rescue mode

-- Before you can access the files on your server you'll need to mount the server's file system.
-To do that you'll need to look at your partitions to determine your file system's device.
-NOTE: If you plan on using fsck on this filesystem, DO NOT MOUNT the fiesystem.
-Once you've logged into your server in Rescue Mode, run the command:
+Before you can access the files on your server, you must mount the server's file system.
+To do that, look at your partitions to determine your file system's device.

 Disk /dev/sdb1: 2147 MB

-- The second block, the one in the screenshot with a size of 10.2GB, is the server's file system.
-Its size will be different depending on the size of your server, of course.
+The second block, size of 10.2 GB, is the server's file system.
+The size will vary depending on the size of your server.

-- That could also be "/dev/sdb1" or "/dev/xvdb1".
-It can be different depending on the distribution image used to build your server.
-Now that you know your file system's device you can assign it a directory and mount it for access.
-Plug your file system device into the following command in place of "/dev/diskdevice":
+/dev/xvdb1.
+The device will vary depending on the distribution image used to build your server.
+Now that you know your file system's device, you can assign it a directory and mount it for access.
+Plug your file system device into the following command in place of

 mount /dev/diskdevice /mnt

 For example, for /dev/sda1 the command would be:

 mount /dev/sda1 /mnt

-© 2014 Rackspace US, Inc.
+© 2015 Rackspace US, Inc.